Top Online Shopping Security Threats and Tips on How to Avoid Them

 - Be skeptical.
 Are you sure this website or email address is not fake?
 Are these online reviews too good to be true?
 Isn’t the price too low for the Gucci?
 We suggest you to think twice before clicking any links or ordering anything from an unknown shop.
 Check the validity of the testimonials if it’s possible.
 And don’t be shy to ask questions to their salespeople if you have any doubts.

 - Don’t give shops more private information than necessary.
 Here you should pay attention to your gut and common sense.
 Online shops don’t have to know, say, your insurance policy number in order to deliver your purchase.
 All they need to know usually is the delivery location, your name, and payment information if you pay for the purchase online.

 - Use credit card instead of debit for payment.
 It’s quite simple, banks protect their money much better than yours.
 And since it’s the bank’s money on the line, you can report fraudulent activity on your credit card during one (sometimes even two) months.
-Whereas debit cards only give you about 2 or 7 day window.
+Whereas debit cards only give you about a 2 or 7-day window.

 - Create different passwords for each site.
 This way, even if one of your passwords gets compromised, it won’t give cybercriminals full access to all your other accounts.

 - Use VPN software.
 A virtual private network like VPN Unlimited will encipher all your private data.
-It utilizes a highly secure 128-bit and 256-bit encryption so that no cybercriminal will be able to decode your data and steal your identity and sensitive info.
+It utilizes highly secure 256-bit encryption so that no cybercriminal can decode your data and steal your identity and sensitive info.
 This is how VPN Unlimited team grants you secure online shopping.